ABOUT THE BOOK COUNCIL

 - To network with relevant local stakeholders and agencies to foster fellowship and enhance support

 - To network with relevant stakeholders and agencies to increase the global footprint of our community

 The ‘Y’ lines of the NBDCS logo symbolise an open book both in print and in electronic format.
 The rainbow colours represent the colours and imagination of the reading, writing and publishing experience as well as the new directions and the renewed dynamism of the council.

 The Book Council can trace its origins to the inaugural UNESCO (United Nations Educational, Scientific and Cultural Organisation) Meeting of Experts on Book Production and Distribution in Asia held in Tokyo, Japan, in May 1966, during which a proposal was made to establish national book development councils across Asia.

-In the mid-1960s, UNESCO held a series of regional meetings in Asia, Africa, the Arab States and Latin America to assess long-term book needs and assist in working out national policies and strategies to overcome the book hunger in these areas.
-It was at these meetings that UNESCO also encouraged the formation of National Book Development Councils which could play a key role in promoting and coordinating all areas of book development activity in harmony with overall national development.
+In the mid-1960s, the UNESCO continued to hold a series of regional meetings in Asia, Africa, the Arab States and Latin America to assess long-term book needs, and to assist in working out national policies and strategies to overcome book hunger.
+It was at these meetings that UNESCO further encouraged the formation of national book development councils to play a key role in promoting and coordinating all areas of book development activity in harmony with overall national development.

-The Council was finally registered as a non-profit society on 19 December 1968 and formally inaugurated on 13 February 1969 by then the Ministry for Culture, Mr Jek Yeun Thong, with 12 members representing government and non-government educational, cultural, publishing, printing, library and bookselling associations and institutions.
-Its place of business was designated as National Library.
-Thus the Council was born with official government blessing and given government support through ad hoc grants for specific projects.
+On 19 December 1968, the Book Council was finally registered as a non-profit, charitable organisation, and was formally inaugurated on 13 February 1969 by the then Minister for Culture, Mr Jek Yeun Thong, with 12 members representing government and non-government educational, cultural, publishing, printing, library and bookselling associations and institutions.
+Its place of business then was designated at the National Library, and was born with official government blessing and given government support through ad hoc grants for specific projects.